-Five Selection Dispenser

-1 EXTRA ICE Press to increase ice production.

-2 CUBE Press to get cubed ice.

-3 CRUSH Press to get crushed ice.

-4 LIGHT Press to turn on dispenser light.

-5 FILTER RESET Press and hold 5 seconds to reset light.

-\ When this light is lit, replace the water filter.
+- Press to increase ice production.
+Extra Ice - 2.
+Cube Press to get cubed ice.
+3. Crush Press to get crushed ice. - Light Press to turn on light in dispenser.
+4. - Filter Status Press and Hold five seconds to reset light.
+(This light will tell you when to replace the water filter.)